devendrk/blog-flask/README.md

-This is my python(flas) practice app.
+This is my first  Flask web app.
 This is a basic blog where user can register, set their profile profile picture, write their blog, udpdate the blog, update the user name, password and so on.

 ## setting up the virtual environment.